swati2411kumari-2005/Smart-File-Organizer-Pro/README.md

 # Smart-File-Organizer-Pro
-A Python project to automate file organization using file handling and exception handling.
+A professional Python desktop application that automatically organizes files into categorized folders using a modern GUI.